Skip to main content

 AI Coding

-Prompt engineering is the skill that separates average AI users from power users.
-When you learn to communicate effectively with AI, you unlock its full potential as a coding partner.
+Writing good prompts is the skill that separates average AI users from power users.
+When you learn to communicate well with AI, you get way better results.

 The Anatomy of a Good Prompt